S-Read3r/reading-notes/class-02.md

 ## What is a Terminal

 The Terminal is the powerhouse of any computer.
-The Terminal is known by various names depending on the operating system as an example Mac users address the terminal
+The Terminal is known by various names depending on the operating system as an example Mac users call it Command Line.
-We use the Terminal to

 ## What is the Terminal used for?